 Mission Statement: The California School-Based Health Alliance Youth Board aims to amplify youth engagement and access to school-based health through leadership, advocacy, and empowerment throughout California.

-In 2007, five young people formed our Youth Board, a group of school health advocates from across California committed to the advancement of school-based health care.
-The Youth Board has continuously worked to provide technical assistance, advocate for school health policies and ensure that youth engagement is a priority locally, statewide, and nationally.
+In 2007, five young people formed the California School-Based Health Alliance (CSHA) Youth Board, a group of school health advocates from across California committed to the advancement of school-based health care, empowered by their lived experiences with adolescent health, school health, and community roots.

 Our Youth Board draws inspiration and knowledge from their lived experiences to create and take part in various projects that promote health literacy, education, and resources for youth across California.
 These projects are part of their goals of cultivating more youth leadership, engagement, and empowerment.